News & Insights

 Corporate Income Tax

-Corporations incorporated in Uruguay are subject to tax on Uruguay source income at a rate of 25%.
+Corporations incorporated in Uruguay are subject to tax on Uruguay-sourced income at a rate of 25%.
+This corporate tax rate is a core component of Uruguay’s tax system.

 Personal Income Tax